kovidgoyal/calibre/manual/server.rst

 This will open a page in the browser showing you your calibre libraries, click on any one and browse the books in it.
-Click on a book, and it will show you all the metadata about the book, along with buttons to :guilabel:`Read` and :guilabel:`Download`.
-Click the :guilabel:`Read book` button to start reading the book.
+Click on a book, and it will show you all the metadata about the book, along with buttons to :guilabel:`Read` and :guilabel:`Download` the book.
+Click the :guilabel:`Read` button to start reading the book.

 .. note:: The address used above ``http://127.0.0.1:8080`` will only work on